HCL-TECH-SOFTWARE/digital-experience/docs/resources/tutorials/scriptapps/01_basic_deployments.md

    ![](images/01/06ModuleIDs.png)

 ## How To Bundle and Deploy React Applications to DX
-1. Update your project's package.json file to add the dxclient parameters as config.
-Double-check and update the config values as needed.
+1. Update the `package.json` project file to configure the dxclient parameters.
+Double-check and update the configuration values as needed.
 Also, add the deploy-dx-app lines as-is among the scripts.
 The variables in the scripts will automatically pick up the values from environment variables and config.
     ```
     {
         ...